vatpac-technology/sops/docs/oceanic/index.md

 !!!
 Note
     KZAK oceanic positions may be further subdivided by the shift supervisor, in which case the subsector shall add a numeral to the callsign.
 For example, ZAK_1_FSS.
 It is discouraged to only control a portion of KZAK in non-event periods.
-For more information on KZAK procedures, head to their SOP [here.](https://oakartcc.org/web/viewer.html?file=/controllers/file/e8a98e09-1c16-11ec-9430-2a32edb55910){target=new}
+For more information on KZAK procedures, head to their SOPs [here.](https://oakartcc.org/web/viewer.html?file=/controllers/file/e8a98e09-1c16-11ec-9430-2a32edb55910){target=new}

 !!! note
     The AGGG and ANAU FIRs do not have their own distinct positions or frequencies, they are part of the COL subsector in the FLD group.